probablypenera007/ats-challenge/README.md

 2. **Implementation**

-   - Complete the tasks (anonymization, reformatting, rich text editing) while integrating at least one **agentic AI** step.
+   - Complete the tasks (anonymization, reformatting, rich text editing, and AI-powered CV editing) while integrating at least one **agentic AI** step.
    - Document your approach in a readable file for review.

 3. **Deployment**

    - Deploy to **Vercel** and share the link.
-   - Ensure we can test the flow end to end (upload → anonymize → reformat → review → final).
+   - Ensure we can test the flow end to end (upload → anonymize → reformat → review → AI editing → final).

 4. **Testing & Documentation**
    - Provide a **quick start** guide for installing/running.